 - 1st offense: The device will be kept until the end of the day.
 An administrator will review the policy with the student.
 The student will bring the policy home for parent/guardian review and signature.
-The student will be required to turn their device in to the office until the form has been returned signed by both the student and parent/guardian. - 2nd offense: An administrator will contact the student's parent or guardian.
+The student will be required to turn their device in to the office until the form has been returned signed by both the student and parent/guardian. - 2nd offense: An administrator will contact the student's parent or guardian to pick up the confiscated phone.
+The policy will be reviewed with the student and parent/guardian.
 The student will be required to serve a detention.
 The student's phone will be turned in each day until the detention has been served. - 3rd offense: The student will lose cell phone privileges for 45 attended school days.
+An administrator will contact the student's parent or guardian to pick up the confiscated phone on the date of confiscation.
 The student will turn their device in to the office at the beginning of the day and pick their device up at the end of the day.
+The student will serve one day of In-School Suspension (ISS). - 4th offense: The student will lose cell phone privileges for the remaining school year.
+An administrator will contact the student's parent or guardian to pick up the confiscated phone on the date of confiscation.
+The student will turn their device in to the office at the beginning of the day and pick their device up at the end of the day.
+The student will have to appear before the School Board to discuss the cell phone violation.